Among the Living (1941 film): Cast

-Reception
+Release

+Among the Living had its premiere in New York City on December 12, 1941, through Paramount Pictures, who gave it a wide release the following week on December 19, 1941.
+In its promotional materials, the film's horror elements were highlighted by the studio.

+Critical response

 Time Out Paris called the film "a gripping piece of Southern Gothic".
 Ted Shen of the Chicago Reader wrote, "The cinematography is gloomy and noirish but the psychology is simplistic".